CLOSED CHURCHES WITHIN THE

 From the intersection of PA 118

-remaining outhouse – the only church-related structure left on the site.
+right is the remaining outhouse – the only church-related structure left on the

 Historic Conference: